-Research estate agents
+How to research estate agents

 It's really important to spend some time researching local agents.
 You should be looking for an agent that is experienced in selling property like yours - they will have a good pool of potential buyers and know what they are looking for in a property.

-Choosing the estate agent
+Choosing the best estate agent

 Make sure you check exactly what services they offer and whether you will have to pay extra for them, for example:

-- will they conduct viewings, or will you need to?
+- Will they conduct viewings, or will you need to?

-- what marketing materials will they prepare?
+- What marketing materials will they prepare?
 For example, floorplans, photographs or virtual online tours

-- where will they advertise?
+- Where will they advertise?
 For example, newspapers, online property websites?

-- will they provide a 'for sale' board?
+- Will they provide a 'for sale' board?

 Estate agent checklist